fleetdm/fleet/docs/Contributing/Fleet-UI-Testing.md

 - A focus on functionality and behavior over implementation details.
 This leads to better maintainability of the testing suite which does not have to change as the implementation changes.
 - A clear idea of what type of tests are useful and should be prioritized.
-- A higher level of confidence that the software behaves as intended in real world scenarios.
+- A higher level of confidence that the software behaves as intended in real-world scenarios.

 ### Who tests